What is Monkey Day?

 Go to the zoo

-From "Curious George" to "King Kong," films and TV shows featuring primates can be fun for the whole family.
+From Curious George to Aladdin’s Abu, entertainment featuring primates can be fun for the whole family.
 So find an ape-propriate film and get watching!

-Why We Love National Monkey Day
+Why We Love Monkey Day

 It’s a great day to monkey around